 What’s the deal with Soho?

 Colourful Soho has been showing Londoners a good time for centuries.
 Its messy grid of streets and narrow alleyways is buzzy, grubby, swanky and sexy in equal parts.
 Dig deep enough and you'll find that a bunch of famous faces, including Mozart, Karl Marx and the Sex Pistols, have called it home over the years, and it’s still got something of a sleazy reputation, with more than a handful of sex shops, strip clubs and sex-positive bars remaining from its days as London’s main red light district.

 If you only do one thing

-Prop up the bar at Grade-II listed pub The French House.
+Pull up a chair outside Grade-II listed pub The French House.
 Charles de Gaulle used it as a base in exile during World War II, Dylan Thomas and Francis Bacon both drank here and beer, famously, is only ever served in half-pints.
 Londoners love it so much, they raised £80,000 to get the pub through lockdown.

 Go off the beaten track